1. The first discovered plant hormone is ____________.

 Explanation: Cytokinins are also called “cell division hormones.”

-40. In tissue culture, a high cytokinin to auxin ratio favors:
+40. In tissue culture, a high cytokinin to auxin ratio favors ____________.

 A) Root formation